Corruption in Peru

-On Transparency International's 2021 Corruption Perceptions Index, Peru scored a 36 on a scale from 0 ("highly corrupt") to 100 ("highly clean").
-When ranked by score, Peru ranked number 105 among the 180 countries in the Index, where the country ranked number 1 is perceived to have the most honest public sector.
+Corruption in Peru is a serious concern for the nation.
+On Transparency International's 2024 Corruption Perceptions Index, Peru scored 31 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Peru ranked 127th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 According to the 2021 AmericasBarometer survey of the Latin American Public Opinion Project (LAPOP), 88% of Peruvians believe that half to all politicians in the nation are corrupt, the highest percentage in Latin America according to the study.

 History

 Fujimori government

-Peru's most prominent political corruption scandal is probably the case of Alberto Fujimori, Peru's ex-President.
-Fujimori has been convicted of having ordered killings, embezzlement of public funds, abuse of power and corruption during his 10 years of presidency (1990-2000).
-In 2006, Fujimori fled to Japan with an alleged USD 600 million of public assets.
-He has been sentenced to a total of more than 30 years in prison.
+Peru's most prominent political corruption scandal is probably the case of Alberto Fujimori, Peru's President from 1990 to 2000.
+In 2000, Fujimori resigned and fled to Japan.
+He returned from Japan in 2005 and in April 2009 was sentenced to 25 years in prison for authorizing murders by death squads and for two kidnappings.